hosua/scDHMap-visual/_posts/2022-11-09-paul-data-visualization.markdown

 	<canvas class="pre-training-canvas" id="pre-training-canvas">
 	</canvas>
 	<p> In the pre-training stage, only the ZINB autoencoder is optimized. <br>
-	Note: You can pause and play the gif by clicking on it.</p>

-	<p> The images below are the final embeddings of different perplexity settings for pre-training. </p>
+	<p> The images below are the final embeddings of different perplexity settings. </p>
 	<div class="slideshow-div">
 		<div class="slideshow-container">
 			<div class="pre-slides fade">